Christian Louis Casimir, 2nd Count of Sayn-Wittgenstein-Ludwigsburg-Berleburg: Russian service

 Like so many German officers he was offered a commission by the German Peter III of Russia and entered the Imperial Russian Army in 1762.

 His last war was the Russo-Turkish campaign of 1769.
 In command of a brigade of the 2nd Army of Count Nikita Panin, he tried to capture town of Bendery but, in absence of heavy artillery, was unsuccessful.
 After his transfer to the 1st Army, he proceeded not to take part in the 1770 campaign.
 In the same (1770) year he resigned his commission, was granted approval and at the same time promoted (common promotion for higher pension retirees) to general-poruchik (lieutenant-general).

 Personal life

 He was married two times.
+Firstly, on 13 July 1763 with Countess Amalie Ludowika Finck von Finckenstein (1740-1771), daughter of Count Elias Ernst Finck von Finckenstein (1713-1777) and his wife, Marie Luise von Reichau (d.
+1758).

-Firstly, on 13 July 1763 with Countess Amalia Louise Finck von Finckenstein.
-Secondly, on 14 February 1774 with Princess Anna Petrovna Dolgorukova (1742-1789).
+Secondly, on 14 February 1774 with Princess Anna Petrovna Dolgorukova (1742-1789), daughter of Peter Sergeievich Dolgorukov (1721-1773) and his wife, Sofia Apostol (1721-1773).
 All of his seven children, including Ludwig Adolph Peter, Prince Wittgenstein, came from the first marriage: